Format-D/FormatD.ComponentLoader/Readme.md

 ### Usage

-Place the `FormatD.ComponentLoader:WindowComponentRegistryScriptTag` in the header of your document prototype.
+The `FormatD.ComponentLoader:WindowComponentRegistryScriptTag` is placed automatically in the head of Neos.Neos:Page.

-Use the prototypes in your components:
+#### Use the prototypes in your components

 ```fusion
 prototype(Vendor.Website:MyComponent) < prototype(FormatD.ComponentLoader:Component) {
      ...
 }
 ```

-Create an component manager:
+#### Create a component manager:

 ```typescript
 export default class MyComponentManager extends AbstractComponentManager {
 	initialize(domSection: HTMLElement) {